 Byrne initially envisioned a book printed with differently coloured pictographs, but colour printing was prohibitively expensive.
 He instead advised readers to highlight the figures with coloured pencils (Byrne, 1841, xvi).
-Still dedicated to his pedagogical vision, Byrne later teamed up with innovative publisher William Pickering and printer page 4 tion.
+Still dedicated to his pedagogical vision, Byrne later teamed up with innovative publisher William Pickering and printer Mathematical Assoc. of America

+Charles Whittingham, an influential duo in nineteenth-century British book production.
 This collaboration brought Byrne's colourful vision to life in the 1847 volume [3].
 In the text, Byrne relies on colors and shapes to communicate propositions and proofs of Euclid's Elements in pictographs to facilitate learning.
 Byrne claimed that this approach enabled students to learn the Elements of Euclid "in less than one third the time usually employed, and retention of this memory is much more permanent" [3, p. ix].